 - Steve Trevor refers to Diana as his angel.

 - William Moulton Marston's ideas for Wonder Woman, most prominently the use of bondage as a sign of nurture and trust for the Amazons, are heavily featured and discussed.
 Notably, Diana spends much of the first issue voluntarily bound in chains.

-- Beth Candy is the head of a sorority.
+- Beth Candy as the head of a sorority (Holliday Girls).

 - One of the Amazons from New Athena's sister city New Sparta looks like Donna Troy, and wearing her all-red bodysuit-style costume.
 She's also called Troia, Donna's most well-known codename after Wonder Girl.

 - A couple at least, most of them from the Golden Age version of Wonder Woman:

 - No Celebrities Were Harmed: Beth Candy is modeled after Rebel Wilson.